apache/drill/_docs/configure-drill/050-configuring-multitenant-resources.md

 title: "Configuring Multitenant Resources"
 parent: "Configuring a Multitenant Cluster"
 ---
 Drill operations are memory and CPU-intensive.
-Currently, Drill resources are managed outside MapR Warden service in terms of configuring the resources as well as enforcing the resource usage within the limit.
-Configure memory for Drill in a multitenant by modifying drill-env.sh. <Add detail on property names etc>
+Currently, Drill resources are managed outside of any cluster management service, such as the MapR warden service.
+In a multitenant or any other type of cluster, YARN-enabled or not, you configure memory and memory usage limits for Drill by modifying drill-env.sh as described in ["Configuring Drill Memory"]({{site.baseurl}}/docs/configuring-drill-memory).

-3. To ensure Warden account for resources required for Drill, make sure the following properties are set appropriately in warden.drill-bits.conf.
-For reference on the meaning of the properties refer to the following MapR doc <add link>

-service.heapsize.min
-service.heapsize.max
-service.heapsize.percent

-The percent should always be considered as the one to change, it is more intuitive to understand and grows/shrinks according to different node's configuration.

-It will be good if someone in Drill QA could try it out and see if it fits Drill's needs.

-Note that these properties should be set in addition to configuring the resources the in drill-env.conf even if you didnt change the defaults in drill-env.sh.
-Setting up memory limit in drill-env.sh tells Drill how much resources to use during query execution and setting up these warden-drill-bits.conf tells warden not to commit these resources to some other process.
-In near future, we expect to provide a more deeper integration on these settings
-\<give an example>

-4. This configuration is same whether you use Drill is enabled cluster or non-YARN cluster.
+Configure a multitenant cluster to account for resources required for Drill.
+For example, on a MapR cluster, ensure warden accounts for resources required for Drill.
+Configuring `drill-env.sh` allocates resources for Drill to use during query execution, while configuring the following properties in `warden-drill-bits.conf` prevents warden from committing the resources to other processes.

+    service.heapsize.min=<some value in MB>
+    service.heapsize.max=<some value in MB>
+    service.heapsize.percent=<a whole number>

+{% include startimportant.html %}Set the `service.heapsize` properties in `warden.drill-bits.conf` regardless of whether you changed defaults in `drill-env.sh` or not.{% include endimportant.html %}

+The section, ["Configuring Drill in a YARN-enabled MapR Cluster"]({{site.baseurl}}/docs/configuring-multitenant-resources#configuring-drill-in-a-yarn-enabled-mapr-cluster) shows an example of setting the `service.heapsize` properties.
+The `service.heapsize.percent` is the percentage of memory for the service bounded by minimum and maximum values.
+Typically, users change `service.heapsize.percent`.
+Using a percentage has the advantage of increasing or decreasing resources according to different node's configuration.
+For more information about the `service.heapsize` properties, see the section, ["warden.<servicename>.conf"](http://doc.mapr.com/display/MapR/warden.%3Cservicename%3E.conf).

 You need to statically partition the cluster to designate which partition handles which workload.
 To configure resources for Drill in a MapR cluster, modify one or more of the following files in `/opt/mapr/conf/conf.d` that the installation process creates.